Vineflower/vineflower/docs/finally-processing.md

 # Finally processing

-This document aims to explain how finally's are detected and reconstructed.
+This document aims to explain how `finally` statements are detected and reconstructed.

 ## What is a `finally` (in Java)